dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Transfers one or more tokens from the `from` account to the `to` account.

+A transfer clears all approvals for the successfully transferred tokens.
+This only clears token_id-based approvals and never touches collection-level approvals.

 The return value is a vector whose elements correspond to the elements of the token_ids vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the token_ids vector.

 ```candid "Type definitions" +=